anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 **License:**

-Use of this dataset in publications must be acknowledged by referencing the following publications:
+Use of this dataset in publications must be acknowledged by referencing the following publications **[1]**:

-- `Jorge-L. Reyes-Ortiz, Luca Oneto, Albert Samà, Xavier Parra, Davide Anguita.
+**[1]** - `Jorge-L. Reyes-Ortiz, Luca Oneto, Albert Samà, Xavier Parra, Davide Anguita.
 Transition-Aware Human Activity Recognition Using Smartphones.
 Neurocomputing.
 Springer 2015.`

 **Note:** This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.